PRESIDENT

 the first three-tiered hazardous

-testing program in 1981 including pre‑shipment testing, shipment
+waste testing program in 1981 including pre‑shipment testing, shipment

-testing and blended waste testing.
-By
+receipt testing and blended waste testing.
+By using such a

 - Developed